 The James Catalogue contains details of all Western medieval manuscripts.

-Janus is a university-wide catalogue that contains details of the College’s modern manuscripts.
+Janus is a university-wide catalogue of modern manuscripts.

 Other catalogues include

 - A descriptive catalogue of the Arabic, Persian and Turkish manuscripts in the library of Trinity College, Cambridge by E.H.
 Palmer, Cambridge, Deighton Bell and Co, 1870.